What's Included in the Price

 What Affects the Cost

 - Clearing method.
-Rod clearing for simple blockages.
-High-pressure jetting for roots, grease, or debris in longer runs.
-CCTV for investigation.
+Electric eel or rod clearing runs $100–$300 for internal blockages.
+High-pressure jetting for roots, grease, or debris in longer runs costs $300–$600.
+CCTV adds $250–$550 for investigation.

 - Stormwater vs sewer.
 Stormwater drains handle higher volumes and are often longer runs with more debris accumulation.
+Brisbane City Council is responsible for stormwater infrastructure beyond your property boundary, while sewer is managed by Queensland Urban Utilities.

 A grease blockage in a kitchen drain cleared with an electric eel in a newer North Lakes property sits toward $100.
 Recurring root intrusion from a camphor laurel in a 1960s Ashgrove sewer line, requiring extended jetting and CCTV investigation, pushes toward $700.